-Analytical instrumentation in Life Sciences is one of the most rapidly evolving laboratory tool markets with approximately 5% growth rate in 20171.
+Analytical instrumentation in Life Sciences is one of the most rapidly evolving laboratory tool markets with an approximately 5% growth rate in 20171.
 Microscopy methods offer useful information about the morphological and physical features of organic and inorganic materials.

 Spectroscopic microanalysis methods and applications have usually trailed behind microscopic imaging because of the difficulties associated with low energy analysis; however, they are now gaining similar traction with new important discoveries in this field of science.